Locked and Unlocked Phones

 If My Phone Is Unlocked, Can I Use It With Any Carrier?

-You can look on the websites of major carriers to see if your unlocked phone is compatible with that carrier.
+You can look on the websites of major providers to see if your phone is compatible with that carrier.

 How to Know If an Unlocked or Locked Phone Is Right for You

-After learning about the benefits of a locked phone and an unlocked phone, you may be wondering what other factors you might consider when deciding which one is best for you.
+After learning about the benefits of a locked and unlocked phone, you may be wondering what other factors you might consider when deciding which one is best for you.

 Finances

-If you have a tighter budget, a locked phone might be your best bet.
+If you have a tighter budget, a locked phone, such as a locked iPhone, might be your best bet.
 Most carriers will offer a payment plan to help you pay for your locked phone.
-If you buy a phone from a wireless carrier, you won’t have to buy it outright, which is excellent because many phones can cost more than $1,000.
-Your carrier will often ask you to make a down payment and then pay off the rest of the phone over time.
-This down payment will vary between carriers depending on what phone you want.
+If you buy a phone from a wireless network, you won’t have to buy it outright, which is excellent because many phones can cost more than $1,000.
+You will often be asked to make a down payment and then pay off the rest of the phone over time.
+This down payment will vary between providers depending on what phone you want.

 If you have enough money to buy a phone outright, you may spend less money overall than if you pay for the phone over time.
-Carriers typically will charge you the list price for a smartphone, but they can easily hide extra fees in monthly payments.
+Network providers typically will charge you the list price for a smartphone, but they can easily hide extra fees in monthly payments.

 Travel